 Riding: Centered Riding, Dressage, Natural Horsemanship, Collection

 Learn how to help your horse with crania sacral releases and bodywork!
-This DVD shows you simple release with profound long-lasting and progressive results.
+This DVD shows you simple releases with long-lasting & progressive results.

-Perfect for stiff horses, high strung horses, and, of course, every horse benefits.
+Perfect for stiff horses, high strung horses.
+Every horse benefits.